TwoRingSoft/tworingsoft.com/blog/_posts/2021-02-07-advent-of-code-on-swift-playgrounds.md

 - It's really difficult to grab the scrollbar and proportionally scroll up and down the source document, oftentimes with the focus going towards placing the cursor wherever I touched.
 I would love even more for the scrollbar to become a source minimap after pressing and holding to get proportional scrolling as in the rest of iOS.

 - There’s no way to escape from documentation popups with an external keyboard.
-(Also, “Help” should be called “Docs”; it took be a few minutes to figure out how to find the docs for a symbol.)
+(Also, “Help” should be called “Docs”; it took me a few minutes to figure out how to find the docs for a symbol.)
 Usually `⌘ .` is the escape key equivalent for iOS.

 - Doesn’t have the ⌘ `⌥` `[`/`]` shortcuts to swap lines up/down while maintaining scope indentation, like in Xcode.